Safety board: Alabama derailed train lacked needed couplers – KION546

 Safety board: Alabama derailed train lacked needed couplers

 SPRINGFIELD, Ohio (AP) — Federal investigators say a Norfolk Southern train that derailed in Alabama earlier this month lacked required alignment control couplers and a company inspection didn’t identify their absence.
 The notation comes in one of three preliminary reports issued Monday by the National Transportation Safety Board about Norfolk Southern train accidents this month.
-The report about the March 9 derailment of two locomotives and 37 rail cars in Anniston, Alabama said the couplers “resist lateral coupler movement” and a company rule requires them for towed cars not used for any tractive power.
-A message seeking comment was sent Monday to the company.
+The report about the March 9 derailment of two locomotives and 37 rail cars in Anniston, Alabama, said the couplers “resist lateral coupler movement” and a company rule requires them for towed cars not used for any tractive power.
+The company said safety was a priority and it would implement any necessary changes.